The Port of Pensacola - a Historic Past, a Great Future

 2009 – Juan Sebastian de Elcano, the world’s third largest tall ship, visited the Port of Pensacola June 3 – 9 to help celebrate Pensacola’s 450 anniversary.

-2011 - City of Pensacola amends Charter and adopts a Strong Mayor form of Government.
+2011 - City of Pensacola amends Charter and adopts a Strong Mayor form of Government and Port concentrates on the Marine Maintenance, Repair and Overhaul (MRO) attracting a new tenant Offshore Inland Marine Services.